Configure Relution

 Bucket NameThe storage bucket name

-In the configuration examples below, we will use example values matching our SeaweedFS guide.
-If you are using a different backend or provider, adjust them accordingly.
+In the configuration examples below, we will use example values matching our SeaweedFS guide →.
+If a different backend or provider is used, adjust them accordingly.

 Configuration